xKarinSan/Ruby-SerpApi-Challenge/README.md

 - And perhaps... experimenting :)

 ### 6/3/2025
-- Exploration of Ruby on Rails
+- Exploration of Ruby (sorry I meant Ruby, not Ruby on Rails)
 - Ideation =)

+### 6/4/2025
+- Exploration of Ruby on Rails (probably the simple CRUD)

 ### This repo is still under construction